Embodied Masculine Certified Facilitators

 Sexual Conduct:

-No romantic or sexual relationships are to be initiated with current or recent participants for a minimum of one year after the formal facilitation relationship ends.
-This policy honors the sacred trust of the container and prevents harm that can arise from unmetabolized transference, emotional vulnerability, or power imbalance.
+No romantic or sexual relationships are to be initiated with current participants or within a minimum of one year following the end of the facilitation relationship.
+This includes subtle or indirect forms of pursuit.
+This boundary exists to prevent harm arising from emotional vulnerability, attachment, and power imbalance.

 Scope of Practice: